 The study of languages addresses two strands: communicating and understanding.
 Communicating encompasses socialising, informing, creating, translating and reflecting.
 Understanding encompasses systems of language, language variation and change, and the role of language and culture.

-Through their studies in the languages, students learn to:
+Through their studies, students learn to: